georgidocoff/ASP.NET-Core-Project-Therapeutic-Studio/README.md

 # ASP.NET-Core-Project-Therapeutic-Studio
 with Web Api - Angular

-This is some project for Therapeutic Studio with
+This is a Therapeutic Studio project.

-Scheduler and do same basic functionality with:

-- manage clients,
-- manage trainer,
-- manage procedure,
-- manage payments.
+The main functionalities are:
+ - drawing up a schedule for clients' visits;
+ - drawing up a schedule of therapists for their employment;
+ - monitoring payments and managed procedures.

 Project Start:
 - Download project to a local machine via .zip file.